HonoreCode/B_PRISM/README.md

 - $\phi_{1}$ U $\phi_{2}$, the until operator
 - $\phi_{1}$ U $\le{k}$ $\phi_{2}$, the bounded until operator

 Note that, as in PRISM, the syntax is extented to add = as an operator in a probabilistic path formula.
-This allow to evaluate the probability of a path from a certain state
+This allow to evaluate the probability of a path from a certain state.
+Those are the only type of formulas that accept a not grounded probability as an argument.
+Avoid the negation of such formula.

 To evaluate such a formula using ProB, you have to [load a model](https://prob.hhu.de/w/index.php?title=Using_the_Command-Line_Version_of_ProB) into the [REPL](https://prob.hhu.de/w/index.php?title=ProB_REPL) and to enter the formula you want to verify as `:pctl formula`